nahpu/lsumz-mammal-scripts/README.md

 You can manually download it from the GitHub repo page or use [gh cli](https://cli.github.com/).

 If you are using gh cli.
-After you authenticate your github login.
-Do:
+After you authenticate your GitHub login, do:

 ```
 gh repo clone hhandika/nahpu-scripts